ojoye/alx-pre_course/0x01-git/README.md

-Thank you ALX for the opportunity to learn SE
+Thank you ALX for the opportunity